 If you have more questions particular to your school district’s telephone system needs, write to us at [email protected] to schedule your complimentary Phone System Consultation.

 Our team of advisors is here to do a deep-dive with you, examining the current technology you have in place and gaining a full understanding of your considerations – be they budget, timeline, strategy, or otherwise.
-Based on the unique safety and communications needs of your school district, we’ll share with you best practices and recommendations on how to seamlessly keep your school community connected and protected.
+Based on the unique safety and communication solutions needs of your school district, we’ll share with you best practices and recommendations on how to seamlessly keep your school community connected and protected.
 We view school safety holistically.
 As the phone system is a critical component of keeping your faculty, students, and staff safe, we also explore with you emergency notification, video surveillance, and access control technologies that can further augment the work you do to ensure the safety of your school community.
 Consider us your collaborative resource to aid in the betterment of how you safeguard your campus.

 Because when it comes to school safety, we’re all in this together.